Using React DOM in Expo native apps

 Server Components

-DOM Components currently only render as single-page applications and don't support static rendering or React Server Components (RSC).
-When the project uses React Server Components,'use dom' will work the same as 'use client' regardless of the platform.
-RSC Payloads can be passed as properties to DOM Components.
+DOM components currently only render as single-page applications and don't support static rendering or React Server Components (RSC).
+When the project uses React Server Components, 'use dom' will work the same as 'use client' regardless of the platform.
+RSC Payloads can be passed as properties to DOM components.
 However, they cannot be hydrated correctly on native platforms as they'll be rendered for a native runtime.

 Limitations